sarahliz24/srs-training-tracker/README.md

 - <a href="https://console.cloud.google.com/" target="_blank">Google Cloud Services</a> used as public cloud service.
 -  <a href="https://app.diagrams.net/">Draw.io</a> for flowchart creation during devlopment phase.
 - <a href="https://patorjk.com/" target="_blank">ASCII art generator</a> used to generate the welcome title.
+- <a href="https://tablesgenerator.com/markdown_tables" target="_blank">Tables Generator</a> used to create tables in manual testing section for README.

 # Acknowledgements